-As climbing gyms begin to pop up across the globe, the climbing begins to transition from a mountain-dwelling lifestyle activity to a mainstream sport practiced on artificial walls.
-This transition leads to the creation of a new type of climbing footwear; the rental shoe.
+As climbing gyms begin to pop up across the globe, climbing begins to transition from a mountain-dwelling lifestyle activity to a mainstream sport practiced on artificial walls.
+This transition led to the creation of a new type of climbing footwear; the rental shoe.

 2020 – La Sportiva 4.99

 The world was first introduced to competition climbing on artificial walls at the 1987 Rock Masters in Arco di Trento, Italy.
 In the decades since then, the public appetite for competition climbing skyrockets, and in 2021 sport climbing is included in the Tokyo Olympics for the first time, a real testament to how popular the sport has become.

 In order to support the athletes that have qualified for the Games, La Sportiva announces the release of three competition-specific shoes; Solution Comp, Theory, and Cobra 4.99, each specialized to a single climbing discipline.

 The Cobra 4.99 in particular marks an important milestone in the story of climbing history, being the first shoe created with a specific focus on speed climbing.
 It’s one of the lightest shoes ever built thanks to its minimal heel, the half outsole, and lightweight microfiber uppers.